Let your career take off with Europe's largest airline.

 • New modern fleet and the opportunity to fly the brand new Boeing 737 aircraft

-- Does the applicant have the right to work in EU?
-(Valid EU / EEA Passport with the unrestricted right to live and work in the EU)
+- Hold a valid EU / EEA Passport with the unrestricted right to live and work in the EU

 - Date of Birth – (Not over 65)

 - Licence Type – must have a valid EASA (CPL) Frozen ATPL (Air Transport Pilots License)

 - Validity of Medical – Must hold a valid EU (Part-MED) issued Class 1 medical certificate.

 - Hold a certificate of satisfactory completion of Upset Prevention and Recovery Training (UPRT) in accordance with FCL.745.A. (from the 19th Dec 2019)